achebrol/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/windows-frontend.md

 ![](img/frontend-pc-image6.png)

 Click the **Start** button in the menu to start both the backend and an emulator to run the frontend.

+!!! tip "Deployment Errors?"
+    The most common deployment error is that Visual Studio cannot find a suitable Android emulator.
+Click the drop-down next to the **Start** button, then select **Create Android Emulator...** to create a new one.